dscordo/mvp-ash/README.md

  - PreviousWork: displays examples of work (already sold/gifted).
  - Catalog: displays products available to purchase.
  - Form for custom order requests (desireable but lower priority).
+ - Admin View component to receive custom orders and upload/update products (desireable but lower priority).

 The first two components will use the table "products" and the form will use the table "customorders".